dequbed/C/mainisusuallyafunction/README.md

 ```c
 #pragma GCC diagnostic ignored "-Wmain"
 ```
 Somewhere before the `main` symbol.
-So if you want to submit that kind of code but have requirements that it must not give any compiler warnings....
+(Have a look at the source & Makefile) So if you want to submit that kind of code but have requirements that it must not give any compiler warnings....

 (thanks to condret)